ect123/intro-to-qgis-workshop/README.md

 Open QGIS 3.4.0 with GRASS.
 In your browser, download the .zip file of the repository found on this page: :exclamation:.
 The .zip file will now be in your Downloads folder.
 Move this folder to **C:\Temp** and **extract**.

 ## 1. Open the QGIS project file (.qgz)
-In the Browser Panel, click the C:\Temp folder to expand, and select your newly extracted folder called **QGIS3-intro-workshop**.
+In the Browser Panel, click the C:\Temp folder to expand, and select your newly extracted folder called **intro-to-qgis-workshop-master**.
 Inside you'll see a project file named **vanTreeMap**.
 Double-click that file to open the project.

 ## 2. View layer properties
 In the Layers Panel, right-click the title of the **vanHoods** layer, and select **Properties**.
 Observe some of the layer properties and close the window.